thegiftofgabes/fantasypunk-netlify/content/quickstart/_06-basic-moves.md

 - sense, probe, trust, appease;
 - attune, empower, inspire.

-On a Fine Hit,  open your senses to the wondrous and otherworldly, then ask the other PCs and the GM what you find.
+On a Solid Hit,  open your senses to the wondrous and otherworldly, then ask the other PCs and the GM what you find.

-On an Ordinary Hit, **embrace a shortcoming**.
+On an Messy Hit, **embrace a shortcoming**.

 On a miss, **brace yourself**.